4n4ru/CI_MS1_BodelschwingherHof/README.md

 ## Deployment

 ## Credits
-Images not referenced below are owned by me.
+Images not referenced below are owned by the developer.

 ### Media